Cruise like a pro: insider tips for a relaxing ocean cruise

 Some activities might be closed, but the ship will generally be quieter, giving you the chance to explore at your own pace, enjoy a peaceful lunch, and maybe even take advantage of discounted spa treatments or other cheaper and less crowded activities.

-Exploring the ports are such an integral part of a cruise but if you find your feet are getting weary, Saga Cruises offer e-bikes to help you zip around the local towns.
+Exploring the ports is such an integral part of a cruise but if you find your feet are getting weary, Saga Cruises offer e-bikes to help you zip around the local towns.

 If you haven’t booked any shore excursions for a specific day, just wait for an hour or so until the initial rush to leave the ship calms down.

-You'll still have ample time to leisurely explore the port and enjoy a more relaxed experience.
+You’ll still have ample time to explore the port in a leisurely fashion and enjoy a more relaxed experience.

 Jayne cut her online journalism teeth 24 years ago in an era when a dialling tone and slow page load were standard.
 During this time, she’s written about a variety of subjects and is just at home road-testing TVs as she is interviewing TV stars.